-Mood tracking is used for improving your mental health.
+You can use mood tracking to improve your mental health.
 The process is simple, you record your mood at set times throughout the day and then look at the results to find “triggers”.
 Triggers are things that could be causing you to have anxiety, clinical depression or other mood-related disorders.
 The more you use a mood tracker, the more you begin to notice how specific situations trigger specific moods.
 It boosts your self-awareness, supporting you to adapt your day-to-day decisions.
 You can use CareClinic as a mood tracker app which will automatically use your data to help you discover correlations.
 Aside from this, it can just be used as a simple diary to track and manage your health.
 It is available for iOS and Android.

 Aside from just figuring out what the triggers for your mood are, you can also use the diary functionality to write about how you feel to lessen “cognitive burden” or the stress of having to keep things in your mind, which should help you feel better as well.
 Recording your mood may also let you know if you need to take any PRN medication associated with such a symptom in which case you can use CareClinic as a medication tracker as well.